Cyanolyca

 Cyanolyca is a genus of small jays found in humid highland forests in southern Mexico, Central America and the Andes in South America.
 All are largely blue and have a black mask.
 They also possess black bills and legs and are skulking birds.
 They frequently join mixed-species flocks of birds.

+Taxonomy

+The genus Cyanolyca was introduced in 1851 by the German ornithologist Jean Cabanis.
+The genus name combines the Ancient Greek κυανος/ kuanos meaning "dark-blue" with λυκος/lukos, a type of crow, perhaps the jackdaw, that was mentioned by Aristotle and Hesychius of Alexandria.
+Cabanis did not specify a type species but in 1855 George Gray designated the type as Cyanocorax armillatus Gray, 1845, the black-collared jay.